MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 ### Create table operations functions

-Let's put functions to perform table operations a file named `TableOperations.ps1` so we can reuse them.
+Let's put functions to perform common table operations a file named `TableOperations.ps1` so we can reuse them.

 1. Create a new text file named `TableOperations.ps1` in your `scripts` folder.
 1. Copy and paste the following function definitions in the `TableOperations.ps1`.